softeng-feup/open-cx-jakepaulers/docs/README.md

 #### Story #2

-As a conference host, I want my audience to be able to assist each other on questions they might have, so that I'll have more time to explain other harder questions.
+As a talk host, I want my audience to be able to assist each other on questions they might have, so that I'll have more time to explain other harder questions.

 **User interface mockup**